 Students who wish admission to the Teacher Education program in sophomore year must have attained a 2.5 cumulative index prior to the start of coursework.
 Students should apply to the chairperson of the department in spring semester of their freshman year.
 The first and second semesters of coursework are described as preliminary to admission.

 During this time students demonstrate articulation of career goals, good health, emotional stability, a professional attitude, competency in oral and written communication and a steadily increasing index, if needed.
-Additionally, the following requirement must be fulfilled before official admission to the program: Those graduating in 2013 must attain a passing score on the Liberal Arts and Science Test (LAST).
-Those graduating in 2014 and beyond must pass the Academic Literacy Skills Test.
+Additionally, the following requirement must be fulfilled before official admission to the program: Those graduating in 2014 and beyond must pass the Academic Literacy Skills Test.
 This should be accomplished during sophomore year—the first year of Teacher Education coursework.

 For transfer students this is required no later than second semester of Teacher Education coursework.
 A course with a lower than C grade will not be accepted for credit in the department.
 In addition to successful performance in all required coursework, students must have attained a 2.75 cumulative index before they are qualified to student teach.
 Those who elect the five-year program must have attained a 3.0 cumulative index before the start of the fourth year.
 Only students who have completed the stated prerequisites and who are approved by the Department will be registered for student teaching.